-The terms MAIL RUN and participation have been hallmarks of the Mail Run Event for 30 years.
+The terms MAIL RUN and participation have been hallmarks of the Mail Run Event since 1992.
 In its early years, the Gold Rush Trail Sled Dog Mail Run was a race, in fact it was a qualifying event for both the Yukon Quest and the Iditarod.
 However in 1998 the competitive focus was dropped and the emphasis shifted from competition to participation.
 Everyone involved with the Mail Run, both the on trail participants and the off trail volunteers all participate in the Mail Run event in their own way.
 Everyone receives the same participation awards.

 The Mail Run takes place over three looped trails and is run over three days.
 While it is primarily a sled dog event, the Mail Run is open not just to dog teams but also skijorers, cross country skiers, snowshoers, kick-sledders, runners and probably any other form of self-propelled transportation capable of negotiating a packed snow trail.
 Participants usually participate in all three of the stages but they may also choose to limit their participation to just one or two of the stages.
 Mail Run participants will be sworn in as Official Mail Carriers but they must be willing to complete all three stages if they are to carry the mail.